The South Sea Bubble

-The South Sea Bubble, a Scene in 'Change Alley in 1720 is an 1847 history painting by the British artist Edward Matthew Ward.
+The South Sea Bubble, a Scene in 'Change Alley in 1720 is an oil on canvas history painting by the British artist Edward Matthew Ward, from 1847.

+History and description

 It depicts a scene in Exchange Alley in the City of London when the South Sea Bubble was at its height in 1720 shortly before the company's dramatic collapse.
 It was a centre of financial speculation and Ward depicts it in a Hogarthian manner.

 Ward had been one of the members of The Clique, a group of artists including William Powell Frith, John Phillip and Henry Nelson O'Neil.
 Although it was painted more than a century after the evens of the South Sea Bubble, it came shortly after the Railway Mania of the 1840s.

-It was exhibited at the Royal Academy's Summer Exhibition in 1847.
-It was donated to the National Gallery by the art collector Robert Vernon.
+It was exhibited at the Royal Academy's Summer Exhibition of 1847.
+It was donated to the National Gallery by the art collector Robert Vernon as part of the Vernon Gift.
 Today it is in the collection of Tate Britain.